 The rotunda entrance to the exhibit will focus on the HIV crisis today, including maps from AIDSVu, an interactive online map illustrating the prevalence of HIV in the United States.
 Created by the Center for AIDS Research at Emory University and Emory’s Rollins School of Public Health, AIDSVu features national, state, and local map views that explore different facets of the epidemic.
 “The demographics of the disease today are very different from what you see in Howard’s photographs,” Gue says.
 “And the South is now the bullseye for the epidemic.”

-Jesse R. Peel and the Joseph W. Blount Center for Health and Human Rights at Emory University’s Rollins School of Public Health are co-sponsoring the exhibit, which will run through late August 2017.
+Jesse R. Peel and the Joseph W. Blount Center for Health and Human Rights at Emory University’s Rollins School of Public Health are co-sponsoring the exhibit, which will run through mid September 2017.

 The Woodruff Library is located on the Emory campus at 540 Asbury Circle in Atlanta, 30322.
 Parking is available in the Fishburne deck.